johnbrodowski/AgnosticToolBuilder/README.md

 # About this code
+About this code

-This example was extracted from AGPA — my fully autonomous general-purpose agent (closed-source, ~150k LOC).
+This example was extracted from AGPA — a fully autonomous general-purpose agent (closed-source, ~150k LOC).

 ## AgnosticToolBuilder

-A provider-agnostic tool builder for AI/LLM function calling that lets you define tools once and use them across multiple AI providers (Anthropic, OpenAI, Gemini, Groq, LMStudio).
+AgnosticToolBuilder is a provider-agnostic tool builder for AI/LLM function calling.
+It consists of a few simple classes you can integrate directly into your project.
+Define tools once and use them across multiple AI providers (Anthropic, OpenAI, Gemini, Groq, LMStudio).

 ## Features